zuluoaaa/makeJs/README.md

 # makeJs

-For leaning how to do a compiler.
+For leaning how to do a interpreter.

-So I make a sub Javascript interpreter for interpreting itself
+So I make a sub Javascript interpreter for interpreting itself.
+(No dependence any third-party)

 # In developing